 Grocery stores will need to offer products that can be auto-replenished, whereby clients can select a combination of products and the delivery time (i.e. weekly, monthly).

-Additional alternatives will arise that will compete with traditional grocery stores.
+The Reinvention of Grocery Store Shopping will also include additional alternatives that will compete with traditional grocery stores.
 Especially for those areas where some products are hard to get, we might see “itinerant” grocery stores such as grocery “kiosks” or vending machines that can offer high quality and fresh products in the same way they offer snacks.
 It’s no surprise this is becoming so popular with Gen Z and their on-the-go lifestyles.

 Convenience and Variety